-Experience true remote Alaska at this fly-in wilderness lodge northeast of Denali National Park.
+Experience true remote Alaska at this all-inclusive wilderness lodge northeast of Denali National Park.
 The intimate, 12-cabin Wood River Lodge lies at the base of a mountain with a river running past it, fitting in perfectly with the surrounding area.
 It’s an idyllic getaway for anyone from couples to larger gatherings like a family reunion or corporate retreat.
 And the 2-night minimum gives you time to adjust to the magic of this wilderness outpost.

 Settle into Wood River

-Take off in a bush plane from Healy, a town just north of Denali, and soar over mountains and glaciers to a remote airstrip along the Wood River.
-Check into this 12-cabin rustic-but-comfortable lodge in the serene Alaskan wilderness, then settle in to your cabin, which features one open room and en suite bathroom, along with plenty of privacy from your neighbors.
-Head over to explore the two-story main lodge, with its wood-burning stove and dining areas, along with big windows that offer opportunities to gaze up at Mt.
+The 12 cozy cabins each have one open room and en suite bathroom, along with plenty of privacy, while the two-story main lodge features a wood-burning stove and dining areas, along with big windows that offer opportunities to gaze up at Mt.
 Anderson and spot Dall sheep.
-You’ll also find a Swiss Chalet, a theater building, and a wood-fired sauna on the property.
+You’ll also find a Swiss Chalet, a theater building, and a wood-fired sauna and hot tub on the property.

-Breakfast is included in your stay, and you’ll start off each morning with a hearty meal, including items like pancakes and bacon.
-Other meals are optional and served family-style, though for lunch you could order up a picnic lunch and take it on a hike.
-Dinners are also filling backcountry affairs fit for lumberjacks—just what you need after working up an appetite—and you can add delicious beer, wine, or cocktails for an additional cost.
+All meals are included in your stay, so you and your group will start each morning off with a hearty meal, including items like pancakes and bacon.
+Lunch is served family-style, or you can order up a picnic lunch and take it on a hike.
+Dinners are also filling backcountry affairs fit for lumberjacks—just what you’ll need after working up an appetite—and you can add delicious beer, wine, or cocktails for an additional cost.

 Wildlife Viewing, Hiking & S'mores

-Choose from a variety of included experiences.
-During the day, you can go canoeing among the swans on Swan Lake, spot moose on Moose Pond, and try your hand at gold panning in Sheep Creek.
+Customize your getaway by choosing from a variety of included experiences.
+During the day, for example, you can go canoeing among the swans on Swan Lake, spot moose on Moose Pond, and try your hand at gold panning in Sheep Creek.
 Want to work up a sweat?
 Explore the surrounding trails on foot or fat-tire bike, or climb the almost 3,000 feet to the summit of Mt.
 Anderson, where you’ll discover gorgeous views out to Cody Creek and towards Healy.
-Or just walk down to the river and relax in a comfy lounge chair on the platform.
+Or take an Argo tour across the Beaver Ponds.
 At night, hit the theater, where you can watch movies about Alaska in seats from a vintage movie theater.
-Or sit out by the fire pit chatting, making s’mores, or relaxing while you soak up the midnight sun.
+Or sit out by the fire pit chatting, making s’mores, and relaxing while you soak up the midnight sun.

 Experience Alaska's History